-Note - It is good practice to install and configure all product components that you intend to run on a given host before performing any of the procedures in this chapter.
-Before you perform any installation or configuration, you should consult the Sun Java Enterprise System 5 Release Notes for UNIX.
+Note - Install and configure all product components that you intend to run on a given host before performing any of the procedures in this chapter.
+Before you perform any installation or configuration, consult the Sun Java Enterprise System 5 Update 1 Release Notes.
+On HP-UX platforms, one issue in particular requires you to follow the procedure "To Optimize Kernel Parameters for Monitoring Framework on HP-UX" on page 28.